-A few weeks before your child is due to start in the nursery we will contact you to arrange a Stay and Play visit at school with your child.
+Parents may take up their 15 or 30 of hours free entitlement from the term after their child's 3rd birthday or purchase nursery hours during the term before.
+A few weeks before your child is due to start in the nursery we will aim to arrange a Stay and Play visit at school and/or a home visit with your child.
 At this time we will find out about your child, show you around our setting and confirm the date to start in the class.
 We do expect a parent or carer to be prepared to stay with their child for the first few sessions, until they feel secure and happy to be left.
 We find that this process of Stay and Play then coming to school with a family member, usually enables children to have a smooth transition into the nursery class.

 If you have any questions concerning our nursery, please don't hesitate to contact us: